 Coming up on five years of marriage, I've seen a lot of this in our relationship (in a good way).
 We are so different than we were on that February morning when we signed our names across the bottom of that marriage certificate.
 In a thousand ways we are the same, yet our relationship has grown and transformed, blossoming into something more beautiful than I could have ever dreamt.
 This is, at the core, why I do what I do.

-That's why you will never, ever hear me utter the words "say cheese" or "pretend to laugh" during a session.
-My couples don’t look back at a photograph and see staged smiles, they look back and they see photographs that immediately bring them back to a moment; to the whispered words falling in their ears and causing that wild laughter, to the butterflies in their stomach, to the kiss that came after that sentence.
-The session is about slowing down, taking the time to savor your love and soak each other in.
-You'll look back in thirty years on photographs that transcend time.
+That's why you will never, ever hear me utter the words "say cheese" or "pretend to laugh" during your session.
+My couples don’t look at their photographs and see staged smiles, they see moments of wild laughter, whispered words and crashing waves; they see their love exactly as it was in those moments.
+The session is about slowing down, taking the time to savor your love and soak each other in, and because of that, you get to look back in thirty years on photographs that transcend time.

 "How has this love changed your life?"